python/devguide/gitbootcamp.rst

 To switch to a different branch::

    git switch <another-branch-name>
-   # or using old command
-   git checkout <another-branch-name>

 Other releases are just branches in the repository.
 For example, to work on the 2.7 release from the ``upstream`` remote::